Cookie Consent by Free Privacy Policy Generator website

 City of York Council and Community First Credit Union interest free loan pilot scheme Privacy Notice

 City of York Council (CYC) current data protection notification is registered with the Information Commissioner’s Office (ICO) – reference Z5809563.
-We created this privacy notice in August 2023 and will keep it under review.
+We regularly review this privacy notice, and it was last updated in May 2025.

-This privacy notice tells you what to expect when we collect personal information about you.
+This privacy notice tells you what to expect when we process your information about you.
 It applies to City of York Council and Community First Credit Union interest free loan pilot scheme.

 CYC is the controller for this information unless we specifically state otherwise in this privacy notice.